-This is my next favorite healthy flour and comes in either light or whole wheat.
+Spelt flour is my next favorite healthy flour and comes in either light or whole wheat.
 The light is nice though because it hasn’t been stripped of the nutrition and can be subbed 1:1 to white flour.
-You can learn all about spelt flour and see my recipes that use it here.

 Whole Wheat Flour

-As mentioned above, this is the most popular white flour substitute.
+As mentioned above, whole wheat flour is the most popular white flour substitute.
 I don’t personally use it as much because it is dense and harder to work with and harder to get to my children to eat it.
-It is a lot easier to find and more affordable than einkorn flour or spelt flour .
-You can get more whole wheat flour recipes here.
+It is a lot easier to find and more affordable than einkorn flour or spelt flour.

 White Whole Wheat Flour

-My mother has baked with Whole Wheat White Flour for years.
+My mother has baked with white whole wheat flour for years.
 She thinks it’s wonderful.
 It is a hard wheat like whole wheat but it has a finer nicer texture and flavor which is more like all-purpose white flour.
-But it isn’t processed like all purpose flour.
+But it isn’t processed like all-purpose flour.